-Coliving operators often have several locations within the same city and many have spaces scattered around the world.
+Coliving operators often have several locations within the same city, and many have spaces worldwide.
 They employ community hosts that live on-site to welcome residents and oversee community-sponsored events.
-These events often take the form of dinners, BBQs, movie nights, and other social activities to bring the community together.
+These events often include dinners, BBQs, movie nights, and other social activities to unite the community.

-Many also offer unique business networking opportunities that are designed to give members exclusive access to founders and investors that they can potentially learn from and partner with.
+Many also offer unique business networking opportunities to give members exclusive access to founders and investors with whom they can potentially learn and partner.

 Similar to the Danish cohousing communities, modern coliving communities with intention have spurred out of both a need and a desire.
-But, they differ in that they are run by businesses that provide a plethora of perks and amenities, as well as social and business networking opportunities, to incite both personal and professional prosperity for their members.
+But, they differ in that they are run by businesses that provide many perks and amenities and social and business networking opportunities to incite personal and professional prosperity for their members.

 The modern coliving movement is the first time we’ve seen cohousing operate with the underlying impetus to give people a convenient and flexible space to learn, share and grow to better their future.